express42/zabbix_lwrp/README.md

 ```

-## zabbix_lwrp_application
+## zabbix_application

-zabbix_lwrp_application lwrp creates application, items and triggers.
+zabbix_application lwrp creates application, items and triggers.
 You should think about items and triggers like nested
-resources inside zabbix_lwrp_application lwrp.
+resources inside zabbix_application lwrp.

 ### Actions
 <table>